-102 In this paper, we develop a new method to study variability in the position of the fronts in the 103 Southern Ocean, based on tracking the location of envelopes of kinetic energy measured by 104 satellite altimetry.
+102 In this paper, we develop a new method to study linear shifts in the position of the fronts in 103 the Southern Ocean, based on tracking the location of envelopes of kinetic energy measured by 104 satellite altimetry.
 It is known from modeling studies that the front positions are associated with 105 increased kinetic energy, due to instabilities in the jets and interactions with bathymetry 106 (Thompson et al., 2010; Thompson and Richards, 2011).
-After demonstrating that kinetic energy 107 computed from along-track satellite altimetry forms relatively wide envelopes of enhanced 108 energy that occur within the probability range of jets and fronts (e.g., Chapman, 2017a), we track 109 the positions of these envelopes from 1993 until 2016 to quantify if the envelopes have shifted
+After demonstrating that kinetic energy 107 computed from along-track satellite altimetry forms relatively wide envelopes of enhanced 108 energy that occur within the probability range of jets and fronts (e.g., Chapman, 2017a), we track 109 the positions of these envelopes from 1993 until 2016 to quantify if the envelopes have shifted 110 south by a statistically significant amount.
+Since kinetic energy is highest around fronts in the 111 Southern Ocean (e.g., Thompson et al., 2010; Thompson and Richards, 2011; Chapman, 2017), 112 it follows that if the fronts have shifted south, then the envelope of high kinetic energy should 113 also move by a comparable amount.
+We do not purport that our method derives the actual 114 position of either a front or a jet due to the relatively wide swath of enhanced kinetic energy on 115 either side of fronts related to variability of jets.
+Instead, we only purport that it can indicate 116 shifts in the frontal position, because if a front has shifted south by 100 km (for instance), then 117 the band of enhanced kinetic energy should also shift south by a comparable amount.
+It is 118 difficult to reconcile a frontal shift without a displacement of kinetic energy.

-110 south by a statistically significant amount.
-This is based on the assumption that if the front and 111 jets around the front have shifted south, then the envelope of high kinetic energy should also 112 move by a comparable amount.
-Since the kinetic energy calculation is based on estimating 113 gradients of sea level anomalies, this approach is similar to other gradient methods for detecting 114 fronts or jets (e.g., Chapman, 2014; 2017a; Gille, 2014; Freeman and Lovenduski, 2016a).
-It 115 differs from these approaches, however, in that instead of determining individual gradients and 116 tracking these over time, it looks for regions of high gradients (i.e., high energy) surround by 117 regions of low gradient (i.e., low energy).
-This allows us to detect envelopes for every time-118 period considered, instead of only a fraction of the time, allowing for better tracking of the 119 change over time.
+Since the kinetic energy calculation is based on estimating gradients of sea level anomalies, this approach is similar to other gradient methods for detecting fronts or jets (e.g., Chapman, 2014; 2017a; Gille, 2014; Freeman and Lovenduski, 2016a).
+It differs from these approaches, however, in that instead of determining individual gradients and tracking these over time, it looks for regions of high gradients (i.e., high energy) surround by regions of low gradient (i.e., low energy).
+This allows us to detect envelopes for every time-period considered, instead of only a fraction of the time, allowing for better tracking of the change over time.